 If you can answer these questions, then your decision will be a lot easier to make.

 Probably the biggest determining factor when choosing a radio control car, is where you are going to drive it.

 On-Road or Touring cars are suitable for smooth surfaces such as asphalt, paved roads and carpet.
 These cars are built for speed and have a very low clearance making them struggle on uneven surfaces.
 On-Road cars look great, styled on real life cars; there is a huge selection of vehicles to choose from.
-On-Road cars include the relatively new category of RC Drifting.
-Cars like Tamiya's Toyota 86 are built specifically for sliding around corners, and require a completely different style of driving.
+On-Road cars include the exciting skill-driven category of RC Drifting.
+Cars like Tamiya's TT-02D Toyota Supra are built specifically for sliding around corners, and require a completely different style of driving.
 Click here to see drift cars in action.